Endpoint Specification

 Custom event parameters

 Additional event attributes are sent as custom parameters according to your tracking needs.
 These parameters should also be defined as event attributes in the Customer Data Hub.
-For more information about event attributes, see Using attributes.
+For more information about event attributes, see About attributes.

 .

-Anonymous ID
+Anonymous visitors

 parameter.